kirkshoop/async_scope/asyncscope.md

 one.
 Copying a _`nest-sender`_ is permitted if the sender it's wrapping is copyable, but the copy may "fail" since copying requires incrementing the scope's count, which is only allowed when the scope is open; if copying fails, the new sender is an unassociated sender that behaves as if it were the result of a failed call to `nest()`.

+If `nest()` is invoked on a scope in the unused state and `nest()` fails by throwing an exception, the scope remains in the unused state as part of providing the Strong Exception Guarantee.

 While a scope is closed or joined, calls to `nest(snd, scope)` will always fail by discarding the given sender and returning an unassociated _`nest-sender`_.
 Failed calls to `nest()` do not change the scope's count.
 Unassociated